 Houses built with love

-When you look at these Heritage houses of Goa, that are still very livable centuries after they were built.
-And are in some way still managing to bring in revenue for their current generations.
+Look at these Heritage houses that are still very livable centuries after they were built.
+Note they are in some way still managing to bring in revenue for their current generations.
 You realize that these houses were built with love and with an intent that many generations of the family would live in the house.
 Compare this to houses that we buy these days and as soon as we step into them, we are already looking forward to buying the next one.

-Some of the Heritage houses of Goa, of rich families, have been converted into a museum for posterity.
+Some of the Heritage houses of rich families have been converted into a museum for posterity.
 There are others that have been restored or even newly constructed for the tourists to explore the typical Goan living.
 If you are tempted to experience the luxury of Goan Villas, I would suggest using Goa Villa portal.

 They provide you access to a range of luxury villages across Goa, and lots of them right next to the beach.
 These luxury villas come with all the modern amenities for a comfortable stay at Goa including fully equipped kitchens and private pools.